 From Buddhist monks of Koyasan to the high rollers of Tokyo, capture the many faces of Japan on this condensed tour beginning in Osaka.
 Savour the region’s culinary delicacies and the beautiful views at Mt Fuji.
 You'll stay in a traditional ryokan and really soak up local culture in onsen hot springs.

-Kyoto Day Tour of Golden Pavilion, Nijo Castle and Sanjusangendo from Osaka
+Kyoto and Nara Day Tour Including Golden Pavilion and Todai-ji Temple from Osaka